-Fees and charges will be dependent upon program option and enrollment term.
-Please note: The following fees are included on the tuition bills:
+Fees and charges are dependent upon program option and enrollment term.
+You will see the following fees, as applicable, included on the tuition bills:

-- Assessment Fee covers the costs related to the mandatory participation in the college assessment program.
-(BSN) - Health Fee includes supporting the costs incurred in the maintenance of the student related health requirements and health records.
-This fee helps to defray the cost of drug testing, annual TB tests and flu vaccines.
-(BSN & MSN) - Health Science Resource Center Fee includes all resources needed for laboratory and clinical instruction: facilities, simulated equipment and assessment, and laboratory supplies.
-(BSN) - Technology Fee includes the support for computers, media supplies, and web-based features.
-(BSN & MSN) - Lab Fee covers the cost of lab supplies associated with given course curriculum.
-(BSN) - Practicum Fee applies when students participate in the practicum courses.
+- Assessment Fee: Covers the costs associated with additional materials and resources provided to support the preparation for licensure and/or certification.
+(BSN) - Health Fee: Supports the costs incurred in the maintenance of the student related health requirements and health records.
+(BSN Graduate Nursing) - Health Science Resource Center Fee: Supports the cost associated with services, simulations, rentals, and consumable supplies needed in the clinical instructions of students.
+(BSN) - Technology Fee: Includes support for computers, media supplies and web-based features.
+(BSN and Graduate Nursing) - General Education Lab Fee: Covers the cost of lab supplies associated with given course curriculum.
+(BSN) - Practicum Fee: Applies when masters level students participate in the practicum courses.
 This is a per credit fee.
-(BSN & MSN) - Student Activity Fee covers student related functions, events, and organizations.
-(BSN & MSN)
+(MSN) - Student Activity Fee: Supports student related functions, events, and organizations.
+(BSN and MSN)